marcomoretto/command/command/docs/use_cases.rst

 Import Platform from GEO
 ++++++++++++++++++++++++

-COMMAND>_can use a previous imported platform from a different public database (either from ArrayExpress or GEO)  and assign it as Reporter platform (in the preview main section of Parsing) for the current experiment.
+COMMAND>_can use a previous imported platform from a different public database (either ArrayExpress or GEO) and assign it as Reporter platform (in the preview main section of Parsing) for the current experiment.
 In our case we want to parse and import an experiment from ArrayExpress using the previously imported platform from GEO.
 In order to do so we import the platform only for another experiment (here `GSE32561 <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE32561>`_) which uses the same platform of the experiment of interest.
 After the selection of the new experiment using the Searching from public db procedure we use the Nimblegen ndf files which allows to associate probes to sequences to the platform GPL14649.